 September is typically considered the shoulder season in the Andaman and Nicobar Islands, which are located in the Bay of Bengal, India.

-Suggested Read: Snorkelling in Andaman and Travel tips for Andaman
+Suggested Read: Snorkelling in Andaman and Trekking in Andaman

 Corbyn’s Cove Beach